kesfrance/TeamForum/README.md

 <p><stong>website: http://teamforum.pythonanywhere.com</strong></p>

 <p><strong>Hi, Welcome to TeamForum.</strong></p>
-<p>TeamForum is a software I developed to help people organize and manage their teams better.
+<p>TeamForum is a program I am developing to help people organize and manage their teams better.
+I have an idea to create an application for managing teams that I lead, now i am begining to put it into code.
 Effective communication is key to successful team management.
 Then,  I firmly believe that a well organized team is a winning team and would likely achieve more than a poorly organized one.</p>
 <p>Whether you are planning a field trip, organizing a program, or just for your day to day communication with colleagues and employees in your department or entire company, TeamForum can help you communicate better.
 The software uses a micro-blogging style of communication to promote interaction amongst members. </p>

 <p><strong>I have listed some features of TeamForum below.
 Please have a look.</strong></p>